-- A. After the Director or Planning Commission takes any action to approve, modify, or deny an application that is subject to appeal under the terms of this Code, the Director shall issue a Notice of Action.
-The Notice shall describe the action taken, including any applicable conditions, and shall list the findings that were the basis for the decision. - B. The Director shall mail the Notice of Action within 10 days from the date of taking the action to the applicant and to any other person or entity that has filed a written request for such notification with the Planning Division.
+- A. Notice of Action.
+After the Director or Planning Commission takes any action to approve, modify, or deny an application that is subject to appeal under the terms of this Code, the Director shall issue a Notice of Action.
+The Notice shall describe the action taken, including any applicable conditions, and shall list the findings that were the basis for the decision. - A.B.
+The Director shall mail the Notice of Action within 10 days from the date of taking the action to the applicant and to any other person or entity that has filed a written request for such notification with the Planning Division. - B. Findings, when required by State law or this Code, shall be based upon consideration of the application, plans, testimony, reports, and other materials that constitute the administrative record and shall be stated in writing in the resolution or record of the action on the permit.

-15-5010 Scope of Approvals
+15-401015-5010 Scope of Approvals

-A. Scope.
+- A. Scope.
 Any approval shall only be for those uses and activities proposed in the application, and excludes other uses and activities.
 Approvals run with the land and/or building/tenant space, not the applicant.
-Unless otherwise specified, the approval of a new use shall terminate all rights and approvals for previous uses that are no longer occupying the same site or tenant space.

-- B. Conditions of Approval.
+Unless otherwise specified, the approval of a new use shall terminate all rights and approvals for previous uses that are no longer occupying the same site or tenant space. - B. Conditions of Approval.
 The site plan, floor plans, building elevations, and/or any additional information or representations, indicating the proposed structure or manner of operation submitted with an application or submitted during the approval process shall be deemed conditions of approval.
 Any approval may be subject to requirements that the applicant guarantees, warranties, or insures that the applicant will comply with permit's plans and conditions in all respects. - C. Actions Voiding Approval.
 If the construction of a building or structure or the use established is contrary to the description or illustration in the application or based on misrepresentations, so as to either violate any provision of this Code or require additional permits, then the development may be deemed out of compliance with issued permits and the FMC and will be subject to revocation procedures set forth within this Development Code. - D. Periodic Review.
 All approvals may be subject to periodic review to determine compliance with the permit and applicable conditions.
 If a condition specifies that activities or uses allowed under the permit are subject to periodic reporting, monitoring, or assessments, it shall be the responsibility of the permit holder and the property owner, or successor property owners, to comply with such reporting, monitoring and assessment requirements as stipulated as part of the granting of the permit.
 Failure to comply may constitute grounds for revocation.

-15-5011 Covenants, Agreements, and Statements
+15-401115-5011 Covenants, Agreements, and Statements